oap-project/gazelle_plugin/oap-shuffle/RPMem-shuffle/README.md

 ### 2.2.
 Recommended RDMA NIC
 -------------------------

-RPMem shuffle extension  is using HPNL (<https://cloud.google.com/solutions/big-data/>) for network communication, which leverages libfabric for efficient network communication, so a RDMA capable NIC is recommended.
+Shuffle Remote PMem Extension is using HPNL (<https://cloud.google.com/solutions/big-data/>) for network communication, which leverages libfabric for efficient network communication, so a RDMA capable NIC is recommended.
 Libfabric supports RoCE, iWrap, IB protocol, so various RNICs with different protocol can be used.

-### 2.3 recommended PMEMM configuration
+### 2.3 Recommended PMEM configuration
 -----------------------------------

 It is recommended to install 4+ PMem DIMMs on the SUT, but you can adjust the numbers accordingly.
 In this enabling guide, 4x 128GB PMEMM was installed on the SUT as an exmaple.

-### 2.4 recommended PMEM BKC (optional)
+### 2.4 Recommended PMEM BKC (optional)
 --------------------------

-This deplopment guide was based on ww08.2019  BKC (best known configuration).
+This development guide was based on ww08.2019 BKC (best known configuration).
 Please contact your HW vendor for latest BKC.

 Please refer to backup if you do not have BKC access.
 BKC installation/enabling or FW installation is out of the scope of this guide.

-## 3. Install and configure PMEM (example)
+## <a id="install-and-configure-pmem"></a>3.
+Install and configure PMEM (example)

 1)  Please install *ipmctl* and *ndctl* according to your OS version
 2)  Run *ipmctl show -dimm* to check whether dimms can be recognized
 3)  Run *ipmctl create -goal PersistentMemoryType=AppDirect* to create AD mode
 4)  Run *ndctl list -R*, you will see **region0** and **region1**.
 5)  Assume you have 4x PMEM installed on 1 node.
     a.
-Run ndctl create-namespace –m devdax -r region0 -s 120g
+Run *ndctl create-namespace -m devdax -r region0 -s 120g*
     b.
-Run ndctl create-namespace –m devdax –r region0 –s 120g
+Run *ndctl create-namespace -m devdax -r region0 –s 120g*
     c.
-Run ndctl create-namespace –m devdax –r region1 –s 120g
+Run *ndctl create-namespace -m devdax -r region1 –s 120g*
     d.
-Run ndctl create-namespace –m devdax –r region1 –s 120g This will create four namespaces, namely /dev/dax0.0, /dev/dax0.1, /dev/dax1.0, /dev/dax1.1 in that node, and it will be used as RPMem shuffle media.
+Run *ndctl create-namespace -m devdax -r region1 –s 120g*
+    This will create four namespaces, namely /dev/dax0.0, /dev/dax0.1, /dev/dax1.0,
+        /dev/dax1.1 in that node, and it will be used as Shuffle Remote PMem Extension media.

         You can change your configuration (namespaces numbers, size) accordingly.

-## 4. Configure and Validate RDMA
+## <a id="configure-and-validate-rdma"></a>4.
+Configure and Validate RDMA
 ------------------------
 **Notes**
-This part is vendor specific, it might NOT applied to your environment, please check your switch, NIC mannuals accordingly.
+This part is vendor specific, it might NOT apply to your environment, please check your switch, NIC manuals accordingly.

 ### 4.1 Configure and test iWARP RDMA
 ---------------------------------